dddrrreee/cs140e-25win/labs/7-uart/README.md

 #### Hack to make things easier

 Historically a problem with writing UART code for this class (and for human history) is that when things go wrong you can't print since doing so uses uart.
-Thus, debugging is very old school circa
-1950s, which modern brains arne't built for out of the box.   you have two options:
+Thus, debugging is very old school circa 1950s, which modern brains aren't built for out of the box.
+You have two options:

   1. Think hard.  we recommend this.
   2. Use the included bit-banging software UART routine to print.
 This makes things much easier. but if you do make sure you delete it at the end, otherwise your GPIO will be in a bad state.

-In either case, in the next part of the lab you'll implement bit-banged UART yourself.
+In either case, in the final part of the lab you'll implement bit-banged UART yourself.

 -----------------------------------------------------------------------
 ##### Part 2. `2-fake-pi`